mansam/fossbox/content/Blitzkev-produce-puzzle.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
-Summary: The first thing I did today was to fix two bugs in the new MAFH, [https://fedo ...
+Summary: The first thing I did today was to fix two bugs in the new MAFH, [https://fedo rahosted.org/fortune_hunter/ticket/39](https://fedorahosted.org/fortune_hunter /ticket/39) and one related to targeting enemies that no longer exist.
+I spent a few hours helping the games for science team, getting them up-to-date on git and how the game engine works.
+I talked to Abbi Honeycutt, a developer of the Math4 game produce puzzle [http ://wiki.laptop.org/go/Produce_Puzzle](http://wiki.laptop.org/go/Produce_P ...

 The first thing I did today was to fix two bugs in the new MAFH, [https://fedo rahosted.org/fortune_hunter/ticket/39](https://fedorahosted.org/fortune_hunter